 - can access knowledge from all curriculum areas/subjects in order to develop personal targets and interests

-Early Years and Key Stage 1: In EYFS and KS1, we teach phonics daily and follow Little Wandle Letters and Sounds Revised 2021.
+In EYFS and KS1, we teach phonics daily and follow Little Wandle Letters and Sounds Revised 2021.
 Lessons focus on individual sounds, groups of sounds and common exception words within different ‘phases’.
 Reading supports Phonics lessons as we use fully decodable books (Collins Big Cat) for both Reading lessons and for home learning.
-We assess children every 6 weeks and then adjust the phonics teaching accordingly.
+We assess children every six weeks and then adjust the phonics teaching accordingly.
 Pupils who do not pass their Phonics Screening Test continue to have intervention to support the acquisition of these key skills.
 We follow a ‘keep up not catch up’ philosophy and children who require it, will have rapid same day booster sessions.

-Reading skills are taught across 3 consecutive days in EYFS, year 1 and year 2.
-This style has been recommended by the Wandle English Hub with whom we are working closely with to support Phonics and Reading.
-Children will work with an adult to work on the following areas: Decoding texts, prosody and then working on comprehension skills.
-Big Cat Collins fully decodable books are used to teach these sessions which mirrors what we use as home reading materials and as part of phonics lessons.
+EYFS and KS1 teach reading in a three-day cycle, recommended by the Wandle English Hub with whom we are working closely with to support Phonics.
+Children will work with an adult to work on the following areas: Decoding texts, reading fluently with expression (prosody) and then working on comprehension skills.

-Building Vocabulary: The biggest barrier to GH children is language and communication.
-Vocabulary Ninja is used for KS2 to introduce the children to tier 2 vocabulary.
+KS2: Vocabulary ninja is used for KS2 to introduce the children to tier two vocabulary.
 The word is explored in depth in terms of the word class, definition, prefixes and suffixes and using the word in sentences.
 The word is then written on the window in a chalk pen under its word class so the children have a visual reminder.
 We then refer to and aim to use these words in writing.

 Home Reading Scheme: EYFS and KS1 use Big Cat Collins books for home Reading.
-The books match the phonics ability of the children so that Phonics is constantly being reinforced and applied at home, enabling he child to fully access the text.
+The books match the phonics ability of the children so that Phonics is constantly being reinforced and applied at home, enabling the child to fully access the text.
 Children are also encouraged to take home a book of their choice to read for pleasure.
-KS2 readers choose reading books which are Accelerated Reader banded, providing zone numbers which match the children’s comprehension ability.
-They are tested termly and given a new zone number to enable them to choose well matched books for home reading.
+KS2 readers choose reading books from their classroom bookshelves (with initial guidance from teachers) which are appropriate for their year group.
 We actively encourage a home-school partnership which enables parents and carers to support and reinforce the skills being taught in school.
 Workshops and parent support videos are available to support this.

 Marking and Feedback: Feedback and marking should be completed, where possible, within the lesson.
 This could be whole class or verbally to individual children, assuring all children make progress within the lesson and identifying children who need support quickly.
 All marking and feedback is given in line with our marking and feedback policy.
 Children who are identified as making slow progress during pupil progress meetings, will receive interventions based on their learning gaps identified through assessment.